arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/opta/tutorials/getting-started-with-rs485/content.md

 The RS-485 is an electrical standard using a differential bus with voltage levels between 0-5V.
 The multi-drop feature allows the addition of drivers and receivers to the transmission line.
 The RS-485 interface has good noise immunity thanks to the differential signalling, which is a well-suited characteristic for industrial environment applications.

-The RS-485 does not define a data communication protocol since it does not know how to interpret such information nor when or what to do to process it; it is only an electrical standard.
-An example of a data communication protocol that uses RS-485 is Modbus RTU.
+The RS-485 does not define a data communication protocol since it does not know how to interpret such information nor when or what to do to process it: it is only an electrical standard.
+An example of a data communication protocol using RS-485 is Modbus RTU.
 For more information about this data communication protocol, you can check our [getting started with Modbus RTU tutorial](/tutorials/opta/getting-started-with-modbus-rtu) with the Opta™.

 ## Instructions